Mark arrived at Leeds Trinity in 1998 to study

 the relationship between the Students' Union and University management.
 Through

-doing this, we were able to negotiate an increase the annual subvention and get
+doing this, we were able to negotiate an increase in the annual subvention and get

 some extra money for the sports teams.
 I'd like to think that we helped to lay